By James | Last updated August 18, 2023

 The name of Orlando will be well known to anyone who has visited the Walt Disney World Resort or any of the other major theme parks in central Florida such as the Universal Orlando Resort and SeaWorld.
-In fact the majority of the theme parks are located Southwest of Orlando itself.
+In fact the majority Florida’s theme parks are located to the southwest of Orlando itself.

 Until the arrival of Walt Disney in the mid 1960s, Orlando was mainly known for its cattle and citrus fruit growers but it is now one of the top vacation destinations in the world with more theme parks than any other city.